arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Add-a-device-to-Arduino-Cloud.md

 ## Add an Arduino board via Bluetooth

 You can add supported devices via Bluetooth if they are running the preflashed [provisioning sketch](https://docs.arduino.cc/arduino-cloud/hardware/device-provisioning/).
+When this sketch is active, the onboard LED blinks in a heartbeat pattern (one long pulse followed by two short pulses).
 If your board is running a different sketch, [add it via USB instead](add-an-arduino-board-via-serial-usb).

 Supported boards: